 Dentistry in the UK is provided to patients in a primary care setting.
 Applicants should understand the meaning of “primary care.”
 This is when patients have direct access to a dentist in the community, where they can contact the dental practice and book an appointment with the dentist without needing to be referred by a healthcare professional.

 Table of Contents

-As a dentistry student or a graduate you should understand that the most important three “stakeholders” in NHS dentistry are the patients, Lawmakers (government), and the dentists.
+As a dentistry student or a graduate, you should understand that the most important three “stakeholders” in NHS dentistry are the patients, Lawmakers (government), and dentists.

 The present NHS dental contract was legislated by the government in 2006 regarding courses of treatment.
 This contract breaks down the treatments into three separate bands: